linux-nvme/nvme-cli/doc/rst/log.rst

 the latest created root object.
 Note the first **nvme_free_tree** call will reset the global root object.

+This function is deprecated.
+Use nvme_init_default_logging or/and nvme_init_logging instead.

 .. c:function:: void nvme_set_debug (bool debug)